- Removing the existing splashback

-How to tile a kitchen splashback: The easiest steps possible
+- How to tile a kitchen splashback onto new plasterboard

 Learning how to tile a kitchen splashback by yourself is one of the easiest DIY ways to improve the look of your home.
 This simple and affordable upgrade can be a lot of fun as there is no shortage of kitchen splashback options available when it comes to tiles.
 You get to flex your creative muscle while upgrading a functional area of your kitchen!

 You have a lot of options when it comes to materials for your splashback, but glass, mirrored splashbacks, and stone splashbacks can be much more expensive and very difficult to keep clean.
 On the other hand, a tiled splashback is easy, affordable, robust, and simple to clean, all while looking amazing.
 It also allows for patterns and colours to suit the look of your kitchen.

 Read on for all the steps for how to tile a kitchen splashback and take this fun DIY project on today!

 Removing the existing splashback

 If you are getting rid of an old splashback or renovating, you will first need to remove whatever it was that formed your existing splashback.
 You can tile over it, sure, but the finish simply will not be as good.
 Go the extra mile with the effort of removing the existing splashback.
 Once you have, you can reinstall some new plasterboard and start with a clear flat surface.

 Alright – now that you’re ready for new tiles, here’s a helpful infographic summarising all the steps to DIY tiling in general:

 Read on below as we dive deeper into tiling kitchen splashbacks, specifically.